Mansfield station (MBTA): MBTA era

 In mid-2002, the town of Mansfield began a $1.5 million project to replace the derelict 1955 station.
 The new brick station opened in January 2004; it also serves as a town meeting hall for community functions.
 A doubling of the parking lot size to around 1,700 spaces was initially planned as part of the project.

-Mansfield is located on a straight section of the Northeast Corridor where the Acela Express is permitted to travel at its top speed of 150 mph.
-Mansfield and Kingston are the only two stations where the Acela Express reaches this speed on platform tracks.
+Mansfield is located on a straight section of the Northeast Corridor where the Acela Express is permitted to travel at 150 mph.
 A fence is located between the tracks to prevent passengers from crossing, due to the danger from high-speed trains.
 On March 2, 2016, a crossing passenger was struck and killed by a northbound Northeast Regional.
 The station was closed through the next day because hazardous materials workers had to clean the site because of the high speed of the collision.
 Another illegally crossing passenger was struck and killed by a Northeast Regional train on September 22, 2016 - the ninth fatality involving a train in Mansfield in less than a decade.

 A construction project from 2017 to 2022 improved accessibility at Mansfield station.
 The project includes replacement of the mini-high platforms, better signage, new ramps and stairs between the platforms and to Route 106, better lighting, improved guardrails, and full paving of all parking lots.
 Construction began in June 2017.
 A temporary inbound mini-high platform opened that December, with a similar temporary platform also added on the outbound side.
 In July 2018, estimated completion was delayed until December 2019 after it was discovered that the ramps would not meet code.
 The new ramps and stairs opened on March 6, 2020, followed by the outbound mini-high platform on April 27 and the inbound mini-high platform on May 4.
 Final punch list items lasted into March 2022.